 There is plenty going on at Kingham Hill, both after school and on weekends; Saturday school was scrapped years ago when Mr Seward joined the school, and has been replaced with a more popular activity programme.

 Combined Cadet Force is compulsory for all Year 9 students, who learn basic training such as drill, command tasks, weapon training and map reading.
 Students can also choose to complete the different stages of the Dukes of Edinburgh's Award.

 There's a farm club, which takes students out onto the campus farm, home to alpacas, horses, sheep, goats, rabbits, cats and a dog.
-And there are clubs covering interests as varied as gardening, sailing, horse riding, quiz club and art.
+And there are over 50 clubs covering interests as varied as gardening, sailing, horse riding, quiz club and art.

 Kingham Hill has developed an interesting programme of sporting activities that include the non-traditional and several rural sports – golf, mountain-biking, cross-country running, clay-pigeon shooting, and fencing to name a few.

 There's also the opportunity to experience the thrill of motorsport (as well as picking up some basic engineering skills too).
 Sign up for the Kingham Hill Racing team and you could be competing in the National Schools Karting Association series (NatSKA).

 Kingham Hill is a non-selective school but, credit to the standards of teaching here, results in GCSE and A Level are very good.
 In 2021, 80% of grades at A Level were A*-A, with 46% at A*.
 In GSCEs, 61% of grades were 9-7 (A*-A).